mitchellostrow/mitchellostrow.github.io/_pages/about.md

 As our brains are the only proof that flexible intelligence can exist, I seek to bridge the gaps between nervous systems and deep learning by developing a quantitative understanding of how the brain computes.
-I seek to design and use methods from computational neuroscience, dynamical systems theory, and representation learning to analyze the computations performed by both biological and artificial neural networks.
+I seek to design and use methods from statistics, dynamical systems theory, and representation learning to analyze the computations performed by both biological and artificial neural networks.
 When used as a scientific model, deep neural networks can be used to study brain function in ways beyond contemporary experimental techniques.
 Through these approaches, I want to design brain-inspired artificial intelligence systems, build brain-machine interfaces, and identify the etiology of psychiatric disorders.

 I've worked in medicine (as an EMT), experimental neuroscience, computational neuroscience, and artificial intelligence (in industry).
 I primarily use Python and its data science / ML ecosystem nowadays, but worked extensively with R in undergraduate.
 I also use Matlab and Julia, on occasion.